 Certainly, Trump is arrogant but he isn’t smug.
 He is educated but not pedantic, affable but not polished.
 This is why the Left loathes him.
 I agree with Jill Stein, the Green Party candidate, who fears a Clinton presidency more than a Trump one.
 Why?
 Take nuclear war.
 While everyone foams at the mouth over the “p” word, Syria is turning into another October missile crisis.
 And Clinton has said she would treat a cyber attack on the United States “just like any other attack,” requiring “serious political, economic and military responses.”
 One suspects she had JFK‘s television address in mind when she said that.
 After all, it’s all about marketing.

 Some have accused Trump of connecting with his people, “Les Déplorables,” but not engaging in substantive debate.
 Yet the Republican platform is substantive, characterized by responsibilities as in Aristotle’s polis.
 The Democratic platform is also substantive, characterized by human rights.
 They lay out two different visions of America.

-Feature image by Michael Jasmund on Unsplash.
-Middle photo by Alexas_Fotos from Pixabay Want more?
+Feature image by Erik Mclean; top photo by Michael Jasmund; bottom photo by Alexas_Fotos.
+Want more?
 Go to Robert Brancatelli.
 The Brancatelli Blog is a member of The Free Media Alliance.
 Note to self: The hard truth is, I have to be honest before I can demand it (Letters from Culver City).